 William Franklin, Benjamin Franklin’s only surviving son, remained loyal to Crown and Empire and served as royal governor of New Jersey, a post he secured with his father’s help.
 During the war, revolutionaries imprisoned William in Connecticut; however, he remained steadfast in his allegiance to Great Britain and moved to England after the Revolution.
 He and his father never reconciled.

 As many as nineteen thousand colonists served the British in the effort to put down the rebellion, and after the Revolution, as many as 100,000 colonists left, moving to England or north to Canada rather than staying in the new United States (Figure 6.18).
-Eight thousand Whites and five thousand free Black people went to Britain.
+Eight thousand White people and five thousand free Black people went to Britain.
 Over thirty thousand went to Canada, transforming that nation from predominately French to predominantly British.
 Another sizable group of Loyalists went to the British West Indies, taking enslaved people with them.

 Hannah Ingraham on Removing to Nova Scotia